380 Ferntree Gully Rd, Notting Hill. Phone: 9518 3767

 The tyres are recycled however Council pays a fee for the collection and processing of the tyres.

 Materials not accepted

-Domestic garbage, chemicals, liquid and hazardous wastes, asbestos, car bodies, auto transmissions, car differential oil , cooking oils, petrol and fuels.
+Domestic garbage, chemicals, liquid and hazardous wastes, asbestos, car bodies, auto transmissions, car differential oil , cooking oils (over 20 litres), petrol and fuels.

 These all have to go to a chemical drop-off (see below).